ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 If the plumbing system is not working, do you blame the electricians?

-Countless times have I heard that the problem of functional illiteracy is mostly prevalent with the public education system.
+Let’s start with a trope that I have heard countless times: functional illiteracy is mostly a problem with the public education system.
 I beg to disagree.
 Unfortunately, it is present in both the public and private sectors.
 The distribution is slightly towards the former, but both share significant parts of the pie.

 Why are you all so afraid to point out the real issues here?
-Why are you all so hesitant to accept what’s the real cause of the issue.
-Why do you like to shift blame to other parts of the society just to exonerate the group that is at the heart of the issue.
+Why are you all so hesitant to accept what’s the real cause of the issue?
+Why do you like to shift blame to other parts of the society just to exonerate the group that is at the heart of the issue?
 Why do you like to avoid the truth.
-I’ve been vocal about this topic for a very long time and by observations have been consistent.
+I’ve been vocal about this topic for a very long time and by observations have been consistent?

 First is the (absence of) money.
 People say that it’s the lack of proper budget that disables the education systems.
 However, it has been observed that even if